-- 1. Acceptable Use All use of the District's connection to the Internet must be in support of education and/or research, be consistent with the educational objectives, policies, rules, and regulations of the Board of Education, and be in compliance with and subject to district and building discipline codes. - 2.
-Privileges The use of the District's Internet is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
-The building administrator will make all decisions regarding whether or not a user has violated this Permission and may deny, revoke, or suspend access at any time; his or her decision is final.
-Violations of the code of conducts or professional requirements may result in the loss of privileges and employee or students discipline.
-Due Process will be given commensurate with the seriousness of the offense. - 3.
-Unacceptable Use The user is responsible for the user's actions and activities involving the network.
-Some examples of unacceptable uses are given below.
-The list is not intended to be exhaustive.
-The Administration may periodically revise the concepts of acceptable and unacceptable use.
-These revisions will become part of this document. - a.
-Using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any US or State regulation. - b.
-Unauthorized access or downloading of software, electronic files, email, or other data. - c.
-Downloading copyrighted material for other than legal personal or permitted professional use. - d.
-Using the network for private financial or commercial gain. - e.
-Wastefully using district resources, such as file space. - f.
-Gaining unauthorized access to resources or entities. - g.
-Invading the privacy of individuals. - h.
-Using another user's account or password. - i.
-Posting material authored or created by another without his/her consent. - j.
-Posting anonymous messages. - k.
-Using the network for commercial or private advertising.
+- 1. Acceptable Use Access to the electronic network must be for the purpose of education and research related to school curriculum, assignments and/or assessments, and must also be consistent with the District's educational goals and objectives. - 2.
+Privileges The use of the electronic network is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges and may also include disciplinary action as outlined in Board of Education policy and the Student Handbook.
+The Superintendent or designee will make all decisions regarding whether or not a user has violated these procedures and the district may deny, revoke, or suspend student access at any time it deems this to be necessary for the safety and welfare of others. - 3.
+Unacceptable Use The user is responsible for his or her actions and activities involving the network.
+Some examples of unacceptable uses are: - A. Using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - B. Unauthorized downloading of software, regardless of whether it is copyrighted or devirused; - C. Downloading of copyrighted material for other than personal use; - D. Using the network for private financial or commercial gain; - E. Wastefully using resources, such as file space; - F. Hacking or gaining unauthorized access to files, resources, or entities; - G. Invading the privacy of individuals, that includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature including a photograph; - H. Using another user's account or password; - I. Posting material authored or created by another without his/her consent; - J. Posting anonymous messages; - K. Using the network for commercial or private advertising;